Calculable/Remember/README.md

 ## Remember is a native Swift UI Cathalist-App

 Remember is a place where you can store your important memories.
-It notifies you before important anniversaries so you never miss an oportunity to celebrate.
+It notifies you before important anniversaries so you never miss an opportunity to celebrate.

 ![Remember App](./Documentation/header.png)